nikolay-dimitrov256/youtube-downloader/README.md

 ## Description

 This program downloads YouTube videos as video files or mp3s.
-The user can download by pasting a single url, or by loading multiple urls from the browser's bookmarks and batch download them with a single click.
+The user can download by pasting a single url, or by loading multiple urls from the browser's bookmarks and download them in a batch.
 Currently Google Chrome and Mozilla Firefox are supported.

 ## Requirements

 Before using the program, the user needs to have FFmpeg installed and added to the system PATH.
 Instructions are below.

 In case of loading bookmarks from the browser, the user needs to specify, in the "Settings" tab, the path to the directory, where the respective browser bookmarks file is.
 In Chrome the file is called Bookmarks, and for Firefox, places.sqlite.
+The user shouldn't select the file, only the directory.
 The path is usually as follows:

-### On Windows:
+>### On Windows:
+>

-For **Google Chrome**:
+>For **Google Chrome**:
-C:/Users/<username>/AppData/Local/Google/Chrome/User Data/Default
+>C:/Users/username/AppData/Local/Google/Chrome/User Data/Default
+>
+>For **Mozilla Firefox**:
+>C:/Users/username/AppData/Roaming/Mozilla/Firefox/Profiles/tarigwgs.default-release

+>### On Linux:
+>
+>For **Google Chrome**:
+>/home/username/.config/google-chrome/Default
+>
-For **Mozilla Firefox**:
+>For **Mozilla Firefox**:
-C:/Users/<username>/AppData/Roaming/Mozilla/Firefox/Profiles/tarigwgs.default-release
+>/home/username/.mozilla/firefox/cduqroos.default-release

 ## How to install ffmpeg:
 >### On Windows: